ksimran1010/LPC-2148-with-voice-/README.md

 This file will provide you a step by step guide on how to add a voice/audio to any microcontroller code with a DAC enabled feel free to copy/contribute to this project or its resources .If needed contact me on ceasaze@gmail.com

-In this example I am using LPC 2148 ARM 7 based microcontroller which is a part of blueboard development board (https://i1.wp.com/www.scienceprog.com/wp-content/uploads/2011/11/Blueboard.jpg) iam using this because it comes with built-in audio  pre - amplifier circuit.you can use same method
+In this example I am using LPC 2148 ARM 7 based microcontroller which is a part of blueboard development board (https://i1.wp.com/www.scienceprog.com/wp-content/uploads/2011/11/Blueboard.jpg) iam using this because it comes with built-in audio  pre - amplifier circuit.You can use same method for any microcontroller as long as it has an 8 bit DAC .
 -----------------------------------------------------------------------------------------------------------------
 pre-requisites -
 1. LPC 2148 blueboard development board
 2. a wav to c code converter software (provided with this repo)
 3. a mp3 to wav converter(i recomend you to use an online version -https://audio.online-convert.com/convert-to-wav)5
-4. note that a microcontroller has limited amount of rom in which it stores the code so you shoul make this wav/mp3 file as short as possible ,use compressing softwares to compress mp3 file before converting it to
+4. note that a microcontroller has limited amount of rom in which it stores the code so you shoul make this wav/mp3 file as short as possible ,use compressing softwares to compress mp3 file before converting it to WAV format.
 _________________________________________________________________________________________________________________

 step 1 -